ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 This code uses ArcticDEM (version 3) 2-meter strip data to automatically detect icebergs in Google Earth Engine (GEE).

 This tool was designed to allow users with no coding experience to generate their own dataset of icebergs through a graphical user interface (GUI).
-All the user needs to do to attain this dataset is define a region of interest (ROI) and click a few buttons for the data to export to their Google Drive!
+All the user needs to do to attain this dataset is to define a region of interest (ROI) and click a few buttons for the data to export to their Google Drive!

 Iceberg detection is based on a threshold above sea level with 1.5 m being the default value.
 However, larger glaciers which calve large icebergs and have dense fjord cover (e.g. Sermeq Kujalleq: Jakobshavn Isbræ) require a greater threshold value to detect icebergs (3.0 m above sea level) and have been validated.
 To change the default threshold value, a user can easily navigate in the GEE code editor to line 147 and change the 'var icebergDetectionElevation = ee.Number(1.5)' parameter to the required value.
 Kangiata Nunaata Sermia and Umiammakku Isbræ's icebergs have been validated on a 1.5 m above sea level threshold and Sermeq Kujalleq (Jakobshavn Isbræ) on a 3.0 m value.